RemyMachado/changelog-generator-regex/README.md

 - Increment your project version in both your package.json and changelog file.
 - Customize your changelog generation with regular expressions:
   - Ignore all commits you don't want, example: "Merge branch into...".
+  - Compute the number of commits per category.
   - Generate changelog only for the new commits you didn't "change-logged" yet.
+  - Link the author of the commit.
   - Share your configuration accross any project.

 ## Demo: